 Too much time between dives of a specific configuration will lead to skill fade.
 Likewise, the skill demands of different configurations; for instance, buoyancy control in open versus CCR, may be counter-intuitive.
 This can dramatically slow capability progression in both configurations.
 Diluting your training by attempting too many simultaneous strands of progression can lead to very slow or ineffective technical diving ability development.

 The big investment needed for CCR equipment

 CCR is a big investment.
-Not only in money, but also in time and effort.
-I’d suggest that you would need a high degree of certainty that you can commit to CCR in all facets of your diving if you’ll chose that option for your technical diving equipment configuration.
+Not only in money but also in time and effort.
+I’d suggest that you would need a high degree of certainty that you can commit to CCR in all facets of your diving if you’ll choose that option for your technical diving equipment configuration.
 You’d need to first become a very good CCR diver before attempting to become a CCR technical diver or CCR overhead environment diver.

 Diving CCR tends to involve a much higher initial financial expenditure.
 However, there can be a big return on that investment if you will dive your unit with enough frequency and if you reach a level where the gas efficiency of closed-circuit diving significantly reduces expensive helium bills.

 CCR equipment also demands significantly more financial outlay in terms of maintenance and servicing; even if it is not being used.
 If you are adept at dealing with electronics and equipment servicing, it will save you some money.
 CCR equipment may be a bad choice for technical divers who loathe dealing with equipment functionality issues and don’t find enjoyment in fiddling and tinkering with complex dive gear.

 However, CCR equipment can easily become a ‘money pit’ if it spends a lot of time sitting in a crate unused.
 You need to be sure that you will be able to conduct most, if not all, of your future diving on your rebreather to make the initial outlay and ongoing maintenance costs worthwhile.